Definition

 Education, Experience, and Special Requirements

-Graduation from an accredited four-year college or university with major course work in accounting, business administration or finance and two years of accounting or finance experience;
+Graduation from an accredited four-year college or university with a degree in accounting, business administration, or finance, and experience equal to two years of full-time work in accounting or finance.